PET/MRI

-Positron emission tomography–magnetic resonance imaging (PET–MRI) is a hybrid imaging technology that incorporates magnetic resonance imaging (MRI) soft tissue morphological imaging and positron emission tomography (PET) functional imaging.
+Positron emission tomography–magnetic resonance imaging (PET/MRI, PET–MRI, or PET/MR) is a hybrid imaging technology that incorporates magnetic resonance imaging (MRI) soft tissue morphological imaging and positron emission tomography (PET) functional imaging.

 The combination of PET and MRI was mentioned in a 1991 Phd thesis by R. Raylman.
 Simultaneous PET/MR detection was first demonstrated in 1997, however it took another 13 years, and new detector technologies, for clinical systems to become commercially available.

 Applications

-Presently, the main clinical fields of PET–MRI are oncology, cardiology, neurology, and neuroscience.
-Research studies are actively conducted at the moment to understand benefits of the new PET–MRI diagnostic method.
+Presently, the main clinical fields of PET/MRI are oncology, cardiology, neurology, and neuroscience.
+Research studies are actively conducted at the moment to understand benefits of the new PET/MRI diagnostic method.
 The technology combines the exquisite structural and functional characterization of tissue provided by MRI with the extreme sensitivity of PET imaging of metabolism and tracking of uniquely labeled cell types or cell receptors.

 Manufacturers

-Several companies offer clinical and pre-clinical combined PET–MR system; clinical systems are available from United Imaging, Philips, Siemens, and GE.
+Several companies offer clinical and pre-clinical combined PET/MR system; clinical systems are available from United Imaging, Philips, Siemens, and GE.
 There are varying approaches to the combination of the two technologies.
 Some designs are essentially separate machines, in the same room, with a bed that can transfer a patient from one scanner to another.
 Fully integrated systems are the most technically challenging to achieve, but provide greatest benefits in terms of the ability to make simultaneous, exactly aligned, acquisitions.

 Clinical systems

-The first two clinical whole body PET–MRI systems were installed by Philips at Mount Sinai Medical Centre in the United States and at Geneva University Hospital in Switzerland, in 2010.
+The first two clinical whole body PET/MRI systems were installed by Philips at Mount Sinai Hospital in the United States and at Geneva University Hospital in Switzerland, in 2010.
 The system featured a PET and MRI scanner separated by a revolving bed.

 Siemens was the first company to offer simultaneous PET/MR acquisitions, with the first systems installed in 2010 based on avalanche photodiode detectors.

-Currently Siemens and GE are the only companies to offer a fully integrated whole body and simultaneous acquisition PET–MRI system.
+Currently Siemens and GE are the only companies to offer a fully integrated whole body and simultaneous acquisition PET/MRI system.
 The Siemens system (Biograph mMR) received a CE mark and FDA approval for customer purchase in 2011.

 The GE system (SIGNA PET/MR) received its 510K & CE mark in 2014.